Frequently Asked Questions

 Although MOLearns does not require you to be a computer expert, the class is ideally for people who have some computer experience.
 You should be able to search and browse the Internet comfortably.
 You should also have and email account and be comfortable receiving and sending emails.

-MOLearns uses the Blackboard classroom platform.
-In order to run Blackboard, you just need a current web browser.
+MOLearns uses the Instructure Canvas classroom platform.
+In order to run Canvas, you just need a current web browser.
 You may be required to download additional updates to your computer for other programs to work properly.
 You must also have an email account.

 Since we are funded completely through the Missouri Department of Elementary and Secondary Education (DESE), there is no cost to enroll.
 However, you do have to be a Missouri resident.

 Please see the Intro to MOLearns to find out how to get started in class.

 Our funding from DESE is based on the progress that our students make on their assessment tests.
 In order for the assessment tests to be valid, they must be proctored by an instructor, which means you must go to an onsite class to take them.

 After you take the assessment tests in the onsite class, you or your instructor will mail/email/fax your scores to your MOLearns instructor.
 When those scores are received, you will be given assignments in the MOLearns classroom.
 When you complete those assignments, you may be asked to go back to the onsite class to take a post-test.

 Yes, your username and password will only be assigned to you after you have submitted your assessment test scores.